The Key Elements of the WordPress Security Hardening Process

 - Use a quality WordPress security plugin and set it up correctly.
 We recommend a mixture of iThemes Security and Sucuri as a free solution or for our client, we install either iTheme Security Premium or Wordfence Premium.
 However, whatever WordPress security plugin you choose, make sure you really understand how to set it up.
 If you don’t understand how to set up the plugin you probably won’t get the full benefit of the plugin.
 Here’s a training video that I did recently that shows you clearly how to set both iTheme Security and Sucuri correctly.

-We would recommend websites that have been hacked or that are taking payments online or have had a lot of time or money spent on them.
+We recommend advanced hardening for websites that have been hacked, that are taking payments online or have had a lot of time or money invested in building them.

 - Limit login attempts.
 There are really good WordPress plugins that help you with limiting the number of brute force attacks you will be exposed to.